Monitor Network Traffic

 Monitor network traffic in the Summary tab

-The Summary tab provides general information of the entire network or the selected node in the Node Explorer window.
+The Summary tab provides general information of the entire network or the selected node in the top of the list.
 In the Summary tab network administrators can get a quick view of the total traffic, real-time traffic, broadcast traffic, multicast traffic and so on.
-When they switch among the node in the Node Explorer window, corresponding traffic information will be provided.
+Providing correspond traffic information.

 Figure 2: monitor network traffic in the Summary tab